-Delphi panellists (haematologists, hospital pharmacists and patients with MM involved in MM management) were identified by the scientific committee, PETHEMA Foundation, SEFH and the Spanish Community of Patients with MM (CEMMp).
-Participants were invited by email receiving the link of the study, username and password (unique for each participant).
+Delphi panellists (haematologists, hospital pharmacists and MM patients involved in MM management) were identified by the Scientific Committee, PETHEMA foundation, SEFH and the Spanish Community of Patients with MM (CEMMp).
+Participants were invited by e-mail receiving the link of the study, username and password (unique for each participant).